Ninety-Three Daughters of Israel

 Death does not terrify us;

-we go out to meet him.
+we are ready to confront him.

 and now we can best serve our people

-by refusing to be taken alive.
+by refusing to be taken prisoner.

-We made a covenant of the heart,
+We have made a covenant of the heart,

-together we learned
+together we lived and learned,

-the hour is upon us:
+The hour is upon us

-Brethren, wherever you are,
+Brethren, wherever you may be,

 honor the Torah we lived by